telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 * `--REGEXPECT--` / `--EXPECT--`
 * `--TEARDOWN--`

 If `--REGEXPECT--` is used (and not `--EXPECT--`), then the expected section permits regular expressions.
-That is the only different between both.
+That is the only different between these two.

 ### Copyright section
 This section is simply for the Copyright header.
 Copy an old one.
 Try to remember to change the year, if necessary.